MaksymKarunos/MaksymKarunos/readme.md

 ![](https://komarev.com/ghpvc/?username=MaksymKarunos&color=green)
 ### Hi there, I'm Max!
 I am a Software Engineering located in New York City
 - 🔭 I’m graduating in May 2021 from Pace University, New York City with a degree in Computer Science, B.S.
-- 🌱 I’m a co-author of Zenora, an open-source python wrapper for Discord REST API.
+- 🌱 I’m a co-author of Zenora, an open-source python wrapper for Discord REST API
 - 🥅 2020 Goals: Make Zenora one of the leading frameworks for Discord bot development
 - ⚡ I am open to Software Engineering and Data Science opportunities